Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-IT-Support/06-Email-Attachments/Functionality.md

 This extension allows you to attach document attachments to emails sent from Business Central automatically.
 Only marked attachments are attached to the email.
 To mark an attachment, go to **Document Attachment Details** (the page where you can attach attachments) and set **Attach to Emails** to Yes.

-With this addon, you will also be able to add attachments to Customer and Vendor Ledger Entries.
-It is also possible to automatically copy document attachments from unposted document (sales and purchase) to customer and vendor ledger entry.
+With this addon, you can also add attachments to Customer and Vendor Ledger Entries.
+It is also possible to automatically copy document attachments from unposted documents (sales and purchase) to customer and vendor ledger entries.

 ## Setup